General Motors recalls 740K SUVs; headlights are too bright

 The company is recalling GMC Terrain SUVs from the 2010 through 2017 model years.
 Documents posted by the National Highway Traffic Safety Administration say reflections caused by the headlight housings can illuminate some areas with too much light.
 The agency says this can reduce visibility for other drivers, increasing the risk of a crash.

+“We are still finalizing an actual remedy for the affected vehicles,” spokesman Dan Flores said.

-GM hasn't come up with a repair yet.
-The company expects to notify owners by letter starting April 23.
+Flores did not know how long it would take until the repair is ready.
+GM expects to notify owners by letter starting April 23.

 The company says in documents that it has only one complaint from a customer about headlights shining into trees.